irvin/photos-de-dupe-scripts/README.md

 ## [checkimg_latlong_dup.js](checkimg_latlong_dup.js)

-This script compares the GPS coordinates between consecutive images and moves images with identical coordinates to the output folder, filter out redundant images captured at the same location.
+This script identifies and moves photos with identical GPS coordinates to an output folder, helping to remove redundant photos taken at the same location.

 ### Features

-- Reads all `.jpg` images in the input folder.
+- Reads all `.jpg` images in the input folder
-- Extracts GPS coordinates from the EXIF data of each image using the `exif-parser` library.
-- Compares the GPS coordinates between consecutive images.
-- Moves the current image to the output folder if the GPS coordinates of two consecutive images are identical.
+- Uses `exif-parser` to extract GPS coordinates
+- Multi-threaded processing (4 workers)
+- Compares consecutive images' GPS coordinates
+- Preserves original files by moving duplicates to output folder

 ### Usage